TheArtificial/theartificial.nl/source/blog/2018/02-02-connection-flows.html.md

 TODO: This intro sounds like it's trying to hard.
 Try less to speak for the agency (or to write as if you're me), and instead write from a voice that is authentic and using words and terminology that are natural.
 If this paragraph is intended to help the reader understand why this is interesting to you, it should sound like you.

+TODO: Double check that glossary.
+Some of the "official" terms are different than those we discussed, and as a result end up meaning a very different thing.
+For example – "wifi infrastructure" is something very different than "infrastructure wifi".
+Knowing the right words is probably even less important than being able to identify and discuss why the wrong terms are wrong.

+You should also be able to identify industry terms versus those that we needed to make up so we could do this exercise.

+Understanding a thing goes hand-in-hand with understanding how to talk about a thing.
+Do let your curiosity get the best of you!

 TODO: Use the introduction to establish a purpose.
 What should the reader expect to have gained by the time their at the end of this article?

 As a UX design agency, we love the era of IoT.
 We had the opportunity to design for pioneering companies that created some great connected Things such as VanMoof, Philips Avent, Philips Male Grooming, Philips Sonicare, and more lately Roader.
 We thrive in these new objects and the service challenges that they bring to their users.